 The fees for the basic marriage service are set nationally by the Church of England each year and may be found here on the Church of England website.

 Additional fees to cover things like the services of an organist, bell-ringers and heating the church are set locally each year by the Parochial Church Council.
+Ask us about our current fees.

 Where do we go from here?